hltcoe/quicklime/README.md

     * dependency parse graphs
     * Named Entity Recognition (NER) tags
     * Part Of Speech (POS) tags
-* a small Python server that hosts the QuickLime HTML/CSS/JS files and handles Thrift RPC calls
+* a small Python server that hosts the Quicklime HTML/CSS/JS files and handles Thrift RPC calls

-concrete-js vs. QuickLime
+concrete-js vs. Quicklime
 -------------------------

-The QuickLime project is a visualization and annotation tool that uses the [concrete-js](https://gitlab.hltcoe.jhu.edu/concrete/quicklime).
+The Quicklime project is a visualization and annotation tool that uses the [concrete-js](https://gitlab.hltcoe.jhu.edu/concrete/quicklime).
 **concrete-js** is a low-level library for manipulating Concrete data-structures that does not touch the DOM.
-The QuickLime repository includes a copy of the **concrete-js** library - you do not need to checkout the **concrete-js** repository in order to use QuickLime.
+The Quicklime repository includes a copy of the **concrete-js** library - you do not need to checkout the **concrete-js** repository in order to use Quicklime.

 Installation
 ------------